seattle-beach/pivotal-life/README.md

     $ ./populate-dotenv.sh

-You'll need the username and password in the generated `.env` file to visit the dashboar - it uses Basic Auth.
+Several of the jobs need tokens and URLs that are in the `.env` file.

 ### Running